Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 - Pick A Niche: Each future transcriber must choose a field, such as general, medical, or legal.
 Select a transcribing niche that suits your interests and personality.

 - Enhance Your Skills: Fast typing and accuracy are essential skills for any transcriptionist.
-Practice these abilities to improve them as much as you can before applying for your first transcription gig.
+Practice these abilities as much as you can before applying for your first transcription gig.

 - Get The Necessary Tools And Equipment: Typically, any transcriptionist needs a laptop, transcription software, a word processor, a foot pedal, and a headset.

 - Go Through A Training: Future transcribers will benefit from completing an online course or certification program.
-Working as a medical or legal transcriptionist can’t happen without the necessary qualifications and certifications.
+Working as a medical or legal transcriptionist is impossible without the necessary qualifications and certifications.

 - Find Transcription Jobs: Many transcription platforms hire beginners, including Rev, TranscribeMe, and GoTranscript.